 You don’t need to be a Buddhist to take a leaf out of these ancient Buddhist texts.
 In fact, these lessons can be applied to your everyday life, right here, right now.
 That’s how accessible and relevant they truly are.

-So, what are the most influential Buddhists texts out there and how can we benefit from them today?
-We’re going to cover 4 essential Buddhist texts and break down the key takeaways from each:
+So, what are the most influential Buddhist religious texts out there and how can we benefit from them today?
+Let’s take a look at 4 essential Buddhist texts and how they can be relevant to your life: